kismetwireless/kismet-docs/devel/rest/005-exploring.md

 `prettyjson` should work with nearly all REST endpoints which return JSON records, but will *NOT* work with `ekjson`-only endpoints (which are relatively rare, and documented accordingly below in the REST docs).

+## Websockets

+*Added 2020-10* Kismet now supports websockets for long-running push-enabled communication.
+These can be explored with a Javascript environment, a tool like `wosocat`, or with support libraries in your preferred language.